TGDivy/TGDivy/README.md

 ## 💬🌞

-> Of all men's miseries the bitterest is this: to know so much and to have control over nothing.  ~ Herodotus
+> One mistake does not have to rule a person's entire life. ~ Joyce Meyer

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )